jbellis/llmap/README.md

 # Context extraction at scale

-LLMap is a CLI tool that uses AI to perform brute-force RAG against source files using Deepseek v3 and MiniMax-01.
+LLMap is a CLI tool that uses AI to perform brute-force RAG against source files using Deepseek v3 and Gemini Flash.

-(Deepseek is preferred internally, but when analysis requires more tokens than Deepseek can handle, MiniMax-01 is used.)
+(Deepseek is preferred internally, but when analysis requires more tokens than Deepseek can handle, Flash is used.)

 LLMap performs 3 stages of analysis for each source file:
  1. Coarse analysis using code skeletons
  2. Full source analysis of potentially relevant files from (1)
  3. Refine the output of (2) to only the most relevant snippets

 Until recently, this would be prohibitively expensive and slow.
-But Deepseek-V3 and MiniMax-01 are cheap, fast, and most importantly, they allow multiple concurrent requests.
-LLMap performs the above analysis 500 files at a time, so it's reasonably fast even for large codebases.
+But Deepseek-V3 is cheap, smart, fast, and most importantly, it allows multiple concurrent requests.
+LLMap performs the above analysis (by default) 500 files at a time, so it's reasonably fast even for large codebases.

 ## Limitations